sdelements/django-security/README.md

         ...
     )

-After Django 1.10, middleware modules can be added to `MIDDLEWARE` list in settings file:
+Middleware modules can be added to `MIDDLEWARE` list in settings file:

     MIDDLEWARE = (
         ...